Thierry Godard

-Early life
+Early life and education

 Godard was born on 8 February 1967 in Issy-les-Moulineaux, France.

 After finishing school, he earned a cabinetmaking diploma before turning to theater.
-Godard trained at the studio Pygmalion in Paris where he participated in workshops taught by Robert Cordier.
+Godard trained at the Studio Pygmalion in Paris, where he participated in workshops taught by Robert Cordier.

 Career

-He took his first steps as an actor on television in 1999 in the series Lawyers and Associates, appearing as the journalist, then in L'Enfant éternel in 2002.
+Godard took his first steps as an actor on television in 1999 in the series Lawyers and Associates, appearing as the journalist, then in L'Enfant éternel in 2002.
 Three years later, he became known to the general public thanks to his role of Lieutenant "Gilou" in the series Engrenages (Spiral) then through the series Un village français where, from 2009-17, he played the character of Raymond Schwartz.

+He starred alongside Noémie Schmidt in the 2020 telemovie Copy Cat (Faux-semblants), an award-winning film directed by Akim Isker.

+He plays the role of Lezine in the second season of the Star Wars TV series Andor released in Spring 2025.

 Personal life

-The actor has a son, Lino, from his relationship with Sandrine Degraef.
+The actor has a son from his relationship with Sandrine Degraef.
 In 2017, his companion Blanche Veisberg died suddenly from cancer.
 The same year, on the shooting of the TV movie Remember us, he met the actress Sophie Guillemin.
 The couple were married in August 2018.